 The blank data source you add in Klipfolio must be set to not automatically refresh because with a Zap the refresh is done via our API, not through our automatic refresh queue.
 Data sources created from uploaded files, such as a CSV file, do not refresh.
 However, if you're using a web-accessible JSON or CSV data source, you must set the Queue for Refresh to Never.
 To do this, go to Data Sources > Select your data source > Beside About this Data Source, click Edit Properties > Select Never from the drop-down list at Queue for Refresh.

 - Find and copy your Klipfolio API Key: When connecting with Zapier, you will be asked for your Klipfolio API Key.
-Your API Key displays on your Account > My Profile page, under General Information.
+Find your API Key by clicking your Account Name at the bottom of the left navigation sidebar and selecting Account > Account.
+Your API Key displays under General Information.
+(If you don’t see this option, click your Account Name at the bottom of the left navigation sidebar and select My profile.)
 If you don't have an API Key, you can generate one by clicking the Edit button beside General Information and selecting Generate New API Key.

 How do I create a Zap for the Klipfolio app?